asselitx/manifest/README.md

 1. The service-binding input is for the complete serivce and will replace any current service binding configurations
 2. No validation is done to ensure all service methods have a configuration.
 Some deployments legitimately do not configure all methods in a service.
 Future behavior can give warnings for a method with no configuration.
 3. Generate ERROR for name collisions found when resolving includes in a single scope: service or method-level for a single method, not between all methods.
-4. The ESDL engine, including hte script engine, would only need to read in the **manifest-out-binding-config.xml** file and possibly a log-transforms.xslt file for the entire service.
+4. The ESDL engine, including the script engine, would only need to read in the **manifest-out-binding-config.xml** file and possibly a log-transforms.xslt file for the entire service.
 This may change based on Tony's config file refactoring.

 ## Two